Ultrafilters in the random real model

 \qquad\ \ \qquad\ \

 Both Cohen and random forcings are ccc and do not add dominating reals (random forcing does not even add unbounded reals, see \cite{Barty}).
 Our next goal is to show that they have the transformation property.
-For the remainder of the section, $\mathbb{P}$ will denote either Cohen or random forcing, $l$ a natural number and $\kappa$ a large enough regular cardinal.
+For the remainder of the section, $l$ will denote a natural number, $\mathbb{P}\left( I\right) $ will be either Cohen or random forcing (where $I\subseteq\omega_{l}$) and $\kappa$ a large enough regular cardinal.